getgauge/gauge-vscode/README.md

 ## Snippets for specification, scenarios and tables

+To invoke a snippet type any of the following snippet keywords and Ctrl+space

 * `spec` - for specification
 * `sce` - for scenario
 * `table:1` - table with one column